cotica/capstone/README.md

 ![](./assets/top_rated_cats.png)

-* The holy grail: can we find patterns indicating any relationship with ratings?
+* Trying to solve the holy grail: can we find patterns indicating any relationship with ratings?
 The correlations aren't very strong though, in the end:

 ![](./assets/Corr.jpg)